• Home

 Being adaptable takes a certain skillset

-If you’re set in your ways and reluctant to deal with change, think about adopting a few of the skills below:
+If you’re set in your ways and are reluctant to deal with change, think about adopting a few of the skills below:

 • Get rid of stinkin’ thinking – You may think that the hardship you’ve been experiencing is keeping you from embracing change but it’s also an opportunity to grow.
 Be aware of your negative self-talk by banishing words like “I can’t,” “I’m too old,” or “Life sucks!” from your vocabulary.
 As corny or impossible as it may seem, speak to yourself in positive terms.